Welcome to Janice L. Kaplan Communications

 Liz Levin, Senior Producer, The Colbert Report

-Jill Rosenbaum Meyer, former CBS producer
+Jill Rosenbaum Meyer, CBS producer

 Recent Media Placements for Clients